 Mindfulness is being fully present in the moment, experiencing what is around you.
 This means shifting your attention from thoughts of the past or worries about the future to the here and now.
-Once you start this, you will notice how good it feels.
+Once you start this, you will notice life feels a bit different.
+You may notice you feel more in control of your actions, less reactive.
 That will motivate you to continue.
 Like any habit, it takes practice.
-The end result is that you will more fully enjoy whatever you are doing.
+The end result is that you will more fully experience whatever you are doing.

 Reduce Mom Guilt

 Many moms feels like they are never doing enough.
 However, if you stop and really think about your day, you probably are doing so much for everyone.
 Not being present in your life makes you miss judge all that you are giving.
 Furthermore, mindfulness will make the time you spend directly with your kids feel more enriched.

 Easy Ways Moms Can Stay More Present

 Below are some simple ways to incorporate mindfulness.
 When engaging in these activities, remember to focus your mind on them and pay attention.
 Naturally, your mind will drift off.
 Non-judgmentally, pull it back to the experience.
 Don’t worry, it will get easier the more you do it.

 - Shower: While showering, observe the sound and feel of the water and the smell of your soap.
 Even a 3-minute shower can be a powerful mindfulness activity.

 - Car seat: After you buckle your little ones into their car seats, walk around the back of your car.
 Lean against it.
 Notice how it feels, take a deep breath in and exhale to the count of 10.
 Do not get into the car until you have reached 10 even if you have fully exhaled.